woleet/woleet-cli/README.md

 Currently, the tool only supports:

 * the `anchor` command, allowing to recursively anchor all files in a given directory
-* the `sign` command, allowing to recursively sign all files in a given directory (using the backend kit: <https://github.com/woleet/woleet-backendkit>)
+* the `sign` command, allowing to recursively sign all files in a given directory (using the IDServer kit: <https://github.com/woleet/woleet.id-server>)
 * the `export` command, allowing to download all your receipts in a given directory

 ## Anchor / Sign